GoogleChromeLabs/big-web-quiz/README.md

 At Chrome Dev Summit in 2019 we polled the audience to discover their favourite web feature of 2019 TODO-add-video-link.
 Here's the stuff we (hastily) built to make it all happen.
 You can use it to run your own live polls, present slides, and run contests.

+**Glitch limits projects to 4000 requests per hour** which will limit the number of people you can have taking part to around 200-500.
+If you need more, you'll need to set up your own server.

 ## Getting started on Glitch

 First, remix [this project](https://glitch.com/edit/#!/bwq) to create your own copy, and fill in the following in your project's `.env` file: